roy-debabrata/CMNA/README.md

 The table can be viewed on any spreadsheet editor.
 That brings us to the other part.

 The visualizer/editor is supposed use the spreadsheet, represent the multiplication table and help us understand how changing a particular bit at a given position might effect the overall mapping of results.
 The visualizer is still work in progress and will eventually be checked in to this public repo.

+Note on sheet names: The sheet names are indexes for a piece in a bit board with [LERBEF](https://www.chessprogramming.org/Bibob) layout.